MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 A transaction's billing type can be configured on the **Chargeable Categories** tab of a quote line by updating the **Billing Type** field on the **Chargeable Categories** subgrid.

 ### Resolve chargeability
-An estimate or actual created for time will only be considered chargeable if **Time** is included on the quote line, and if **Role** is configured as chargeable on the quote line and if **Included Tasks** is set to Selected tasks on the Quote line, then the **Task** should also be configured as chargeable.
+An estimate or actual created for time will only be considered chargeable if:

+   - **Time** is included on the quote line
+   - **Role** is configured as chargeable on the quote line
+   - **Included Tasks** is set to **Selected tasks** on the quote line

+If these three things are true, the **Task** is also configured as chargeable.

-An estimate or actual created for expense is only considered chargeable if **Expense** is included on the quote line and if the **Transaction category** is configured as chargeable on the quote line and if **Included Tasks** is set to Selected tasks on the quote line, then the **Task** should also be configured as chargeable.
+An estimate or actual created for expense is only considered chargeable if:

+   - **Expense** is included on the quote line
+   - **Transaction category** is configured as chargeable on the quote line
+   - **Included Tasks** is set to **Selected tasks** on the quote line

+If these three things are true, the **Task** is also configured as chargeable.

-An estimate or actual created for material will only be considered Chargeable if **Materials** is included on the Quote line and if **Included Tasks** is set to Selected tasks on the Quote line, then the **Task** should also be configured as chargeable.
+An estimate or actual created for material will only be considered chargeable if:

+   - **Materials** is included on the quote line
+   - **Included Tasks** is set to **Selected tasks** on the quote line

+If these two things are true, the **Task** should also be configured as chargeable.

 <table border="0" cellspacing="0" cellpadding="0">